Elephant: Profile and Information

 Elephants are not animals that love to remain constrained to a single location.
 These massive creatures need a lot of room to roam, so the destruction of their habitat and fragmentation makes it more difficult for them to find water, food, and each other.

-Conservation status
+Conservation Status

 To curb poaching, putting an end to the illegal trade of ivory is critical.
 Advocates have launched innumerable campaigns that address both the demand end and the supply side (poaching).

 Ever since the ban went into effect, there seems to have been a fall in public demand for ivory.
-On the supply end, there is also a need for a local approach in protecting elephants from poaching.
+On the supply end, there is also a need for a local approach to protecting elephants from poaching.

-Elephants in cultures and traditions
+Elephants in Cultures and Traditions

 Elephants have found their way into several African and Asian cultures and traditions because of their numbers in these regions.
 Even in some religions, elephants are considered sacred.
 Sadly, all of these have played no role in guaranteeing their safety from poachers.